salonipatadia12/mosaic-rick-morty/README.md

 # Mosaic

-This utility can be used to generate [photo-mosaic](http://en.wikipedia.org/wiki/Photographic_mosaic) images, to use it you must have Python installed, along with the [Pillow](http://pillow.readthedocs.org/en/latest/) imaging library.

-As well as an image to use for the photo-mosaic ([most common image formats are supported](http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html)), you will need a large collection of different images to be used as tiles.
-The tile images can be any shape or size (the utility will automatically crop and resize them) but for good results you will need a lot of them - a few hundred at least.
-One convenient way of generating large numbers of tile images is to [extract screenshots from video files](https://trac.ffmpeg.org/wiki/Create%20a%20thumbnail%20image%20every%20X%20seconds%20of%20the%20video) using [ffmpeg](https://www.ffmpeg.org/).
+This project is used to create mosaic of your chosen images from a set of tiles.
+A mosaic is a collection of images put together to make it look like another image.

+To make these you need to have many pictures of different color combinations.
+Something like every frame of a movie, or any other images.
+Just make sure the no. of images are atleast 100.

+We will use Pillow Library of Pythonfor working with the images.

+Do not worry about the size of image, as the script will crop and resize them before generating the results.

-Run the utility from the command line, as follows:
+Enter this in command line to run the script, as follows:

 <pre>python mosaic.py &lt;image_file_path&gt; &lt;tiles_directory&gt;
 </pre>

-*   The `image` argument should contain the path to the image for which you want to build the mosaic
+*   The `image_file_path` argument should contain the path to the image for which you want to build the mosaic.
 *   The `tiles directory` argument should contain the path to the directory containing the tile images (the directory will be searched recursively, so it doesn't matter if some of the images are contained in sub-directories)
 *   Make sure the parent directory of ```mosaic.py``` and the directories image, tiles is same.